ramanujadasu/passwordvalidation/README.md

 3.password should have one uppercase letter at least - DONE 4.password should have one lowercase letter at least - DONE 5.password should have one number at least - DONE
--Add feature: Password is OK if at least three of the previous conditions is true -Add feature: password is never OK if item 1.d is not true.
-Assume Each verification takes 1 second to complete.
+-Add feature: Password is OK if at least three of the previous conditions is true - DONE -Add feature: password is never OK if item 1.d is not true. - DONE Assume Each verification takes 1 second to complete.
-Try to solve items 2 and 3 so tests can run faster.
+Try to solved items 2 and 3 so tests can run faster.
 ```

 ## Steps to setup